tansudasli/spark-sandbox/README.md

 `wget http://files.grouplens.org/datasets/movielens/ml-100k.zip`<br>
 `unzip ml-100k.zip`

-for latest data-set, you may use *http://files.grouplens.org/datasets/movielens/ml-latest.zip* url.
+for latest & largest data-set, you may use *http://files.grouplens.org/datasets/movielens/ml-latest.zip* url.

 ##### 7- you may want to write pyspark, and other staffs on your local machine without install spark.
 There are many ways for that, but i prefer anaconda!
 - [ ] install everything seperately on local (vscode or another IDE, python3, pip3) and jupiyer-notebook and pyspark